2015–16 Iowa Hawkeyes women's basketball team

 The 2015–16 Iowa Hawkeyes women's basketball team represented University of Iowa during the 2015–16 NCAA Division I women's basketball season.
-The Hawkeyes, led by sixteenth year head coach Lisa Bluder, played their home games at the Carver–Hawkeye Arena and were a members of the Big Ten Conference.
+The Hawkeyes, led by sixteenth-year head coach Lisa Bluder, played their home games at the Carver–Hawkeye Arena and were members of the Big Ten Conference.
 They finished the season 19–14, 8–10 in Big Ten play to finish in a tie for ninth place.
 They advanced to the quarterfinals of the Big Ten women's tournament, where they lost to Maryland.
 They were invited to the Women's National Invitation Tournament, where they lost to Ball State in the first round.